 The 2016 season saw Reed make the field for the inaugural NXS Playoff, ultimately finishing sixth in the driver point standings on the strength of seven top-10 finishes during the 2016 season.
 In addition, Reed made his Monster Energy NASCAR Cup debut at Talladega Superspeedway in October, finishing a respectable 26th in the No. 99 Lilly Diabetes/American Diabetes Association Ford Fusion.

 Reed's racing career began at a young age, capturing the Kid's Kart Track Championship at the age of four.
 The Bakersfield, California native followed that up by becoming the Junior 1 Comer and HPV Karting Track Champion at age eight.

-After being diagnosed with type 1 diabetes in Feb.
-2011, during the highlight of his racing career, Ryan's approach in his life, career and goals in racing changed.
-After being told he would never race again and with a strong effort to continue on, Ryan found Dr. Anne Peters, MD of USC Clinical Diabetes Program in California, who confirmed that with hard work, Ryan could still reach his dreams of becoming a top NASCAR driver.
+In 2011, Reed was diagnosed with type 1 diabetes and told that he would never race again.
+Consequently, Reed's approach to his life, career and goals in racing forever changed.
+Instead of giving up, Reed found Anne Peters, MD, of the University of Southern California's Clinical Diabetes Program, who assured Reed that with hard work, he could still reach his dreams of becoming a top NASCAR driver.

-Ryan has found himself in a unique situation and is driven to become a role model in the diabetes community.
-Ryan Reed formed his nonprofit organization, Ryan's Mission, to help build awareness, become a role model and positively touch the lives of so many that have already been affected by the disease.
+Outside of racing, Reed is a role model in the diabetes community.
+He formed his nonprofit organization, Ryan's Mission, to help build awareness and positively touch the lives of so many who are affected by diabetes.